reactive-streams/reactive-streams.github.io/_includes/announce-1.0.2.md

 ## Flow TCK

-A TCK artifact has been created to allow for direct TCK verification of `java.util.concurrent.Flow` implementations.
-Read more about it [here](https://github.com/reactive-streams/reactive-streams-jvm/blob/v1.0.2/tck-flow/README.md)
+A TCK artifact has been created to allow for direct TCK verification of `java.util.concurrent.Flow` implementations, and you can read more about it [here](https://github.com/reactive-streams/reactive-streams-jvm/blob/v1.0.2/tck-flow/README.md).

 ~~~xml
 <dependency>